Paradoxxs/Forensics_mindmap/README.md

-# Windows-forensics-framework
+# Digital forensics mindmap
-Windows forensics framework
-Tree structure view to allow for quick location of forensics evidence
+Tree structure view to allow for quickly location forensics evidence

 inspired by the osint framework